Danz-ed/Danz-ed/README.md

 ### 🎨 Portfolio Website
 **Personal Developer Portfolio**

-A modern and responsive portfolio that highlights my **projects, skills, and learning journey**.
+A modern and responsive portfolio showcasing my **projects, skills, and learning journey**.
 Built with a clean layout and smooth user experience.

 **Tech Stack:**